 Trim excess fat from top and sides of butt.
 Then, using a knife, make three or four long, shallow slices in alternating directions (six to eight in total) on the fatty, bottom area of butt, like a tic-tac-toe board.
 This process is called "scoring" the "fat cap" and will help with flavor and tenderness.

-Pulled pork is a BBQ favorite for large family dinners or summer cookout parties.
+Pulled pork is a BBQ favorite for large family dinners or summer cookouts.
 The meat can be shredded, drizzled in BBQ sauce and piled high on platters or toasty sandwich buns.
-The basis for any good pulled pork dinner, though, is a delicious Boston butt recipe.
+The base for any good pulled pork dinner, though, is a delicious Boston butt recipe.

 Fill the water box in the smoker up to the recommended level.
 Add the wood chips to the chip box and preheat the smoker for 40 minutes.